rustsbi/rustsbi/README.md

 ## Notes on platform implementation

-1. RustSBI can be used as a library.
+1. RustSBI should be used as a library.
 Under normal circumstances, RustSBI platform can be implemented with embedded Rust's `embedded-hal` libraries.
 2. Contributions are welcomed!
 We welcome to implement RustSBI for both FPGA cores and real cores.
    Implementations for emulators are also welcomed.
 Fire a pull request if you are ready!